Alcohol Lied to Me: The Intelligent Escape from Alcohol Addiction

 Alcohol Lied to Me has already helped thousands of people to escape from alcohol addiction.
-It has been translated into several different languages and has topped bestseller charts around the world.
+It has been translated into several different languages and topped bestseller charts worldwide.
 Newly updated, this third edition of the book includes two new chapters.

 Do you have a problem with alcohol?

 Most people pick up this book with that ‘do I have a problem?’ question on their mind.
-Some are hoping this book will allow them to conclude that they are doing nothing wrong and now conveniently have some written evidence to back up and endorse the continuation of their habit.
+Some hope this book will allow them to conclude that they are doing nothing wrong and now conveniently have some written evidence to back up and endorse the continuation of their habit.

 Do you have a problem with alcohol?

 Yes, but there is not actually anyone who drinks alcohol that doesn’t have a problem.
-Alcohol is in itself a problem and not a solution (as many believe it to be).
-Therefore if this substance is in your life ‘in any form’, you cannot help but have a problem.
+Alcohol is a problem, not a solution (as many believe it to be).
+Therefore, if this substance is in your life ‘in any form’, you cannot help but have a problem.

-As you will discover in this book, alcohol is an addictive toxin packaged into attractive bottles, marketed with billions of dollars of advertising and so deeply ingrained in popular culture that we can no longer see it for what it really is.
+As you will discover in this book, alcohol is an addictive toxin packaged into attractive bottles, marketed with billions of dollars of advertising, and so deeply ingrained in popular culture that we can no longer see it for what it is.

-One thing you will quickly discover is that people get very upset when you criticize this drug, they don’t even like you referring to it as a drug!
-Your alcohol-drinking friends would tell me to stop being so melodramatic.
-They will probably argue that many millions of people around the world manage to enjoy alcohol responsibly and it doesn’t negatively affect their lives in the slightest.
+You will quickly discover that people get very upset when you criticize this drug; they don’t even like you referring to it as a drug!
+Your alcohol-drinking friends would tell me to stop being so dramatic.
+They will probably argue that many millions of people worldwide manage to enjoy alcohol responsibly, and it doesn’t negatively affect their lives in the slightest.

-Some might go further to suggest that for some the occasional drink improves or enhances their life.
-However, this counter-argument to my opening gambit only holds water if you suspend the reality that alcohol is actually a poison created from the by-product of decaying vegetable waste.
+Some might further suggest that the occasional drink improves or enhances their life for some.
+However, this counter-argument to my opening gambit only holds water if you suspend the reality that alcohol is a poison created from the by-product of decaying vegetable waste.

 Behind the smoke and mirrors

-This audiobook is all about opening your eyes to what is going on behind the smoke and mirrors of alcohol.
-In truth, alcohol is a poison (a registered poison no less)!
-So with that fact in mind how can anyone argue that the habitual consumption of poison is a positive thing?
+This audiobook is about opening your eyes to what is happening behind the smoke and mirrors of alcohol.
+In truth, alcohol is a poison (a registered poison, no less)!
+So, with that fact in mind, how can anyone argue that the chronic consumption of poison is positive?

-Many people find this concept tricky to take on board initially because we are conditioned to see alcohol, not as a poison but merely a harmless social pleasantry.
-So for the sake of argument, let’s replace the poison used in this argument with a different toxin, hydrogen cyanide for example.
-Imagine how illogical it would be to try and defend the consumption of cyanide!
+Many people find this concept tricky to take on board initially because we are conditioned to see alcohol not as a poison but merely a harmless social pleasantry.
+So, for the sake of argument, let’s replace the poison used in this argument with a different toxin, hydrogen cyanide for example.
+Imagine how illogical it would be to try and defend cyanide consumption!

 Attractively packaged poison

-Would you say that someone who only consumes cyanide infrequently was a social user or normal user of the chemical?
-Yet, this is exactly what we do with alcohol.
+Would you say that someone who only consumes cyanide infrequently was a social user or a normal chemical user?
+Yet, this is precisely what we do with alcohol.
 Of course, your first response to this will probably be an objection to the comparison.

 Many will complain that cyanide will kill you stone dead, whereas alcohol just makes you merry.
-It is true that neat cyanide will kill you but then so will 100% pure alcohol.
-Heavily diluted cyanide won’t kill you, but it will make you very ill… are we really a million miles away as comparisons go?
+Neat cyanide will kill you, but then will 100% pure alcohol.
+Heavily diluted cyanide won’t kill you, but it will make you very ill… are we a million miles away as comparisons go?

-Once you become aware that the emperor isn’t actually wearing any clothes at all, and realize that alcohol is none of the things the marketing suggests it is, only then can you start to deconstruct some of the popular language surrounding its use.
+Once you become aware that the emperor isn’t wearing any clothes at all and realize that alcohol is none of the things the marketing suggests it is, only then can you start to deconstruct some of the popular language surrounding its use.

 The poor problem drinkers looked at them and wondered why they couldn’t drink for fun, just like them.

-Alcohol is many things, but it certainly is none of the glitzy life-enhancing things we are told by the advertising agencies or collectively endorsed lies that have been handed down from generation to generation.
+Alcohol is many things, but it certainly is none of the glitzy life-enhancing things we are told by the advertising agencies or collectively endorsed lies handed down from generation to generation.

-We believe that booze makes a party go with a swing, and yet the next day we happily use words of destruction to describe what a great time we had.
+We believe that booze makes a party go with a swing, yet we happily use words of destruction the next day to describe what a great time we had.

 We stare out from bloodshot eyes, with a tongue feeling like a butcher’s chopping block, and gleefully report that last night we were ‘trashed, slaughtered, mashed, hammered, destroyed, wasted’ or a hundred other different terrible adjectives that now apparently mean something good happened.

-Whether they are male or female, there is perhaps nothing less attractive than having someone come up to you stinking of booze, slurring a badly thought out chat up line, as a little bit of saliva drips from the corner of their mouth.
+Whether they are male or female, there is perhaps nothing less attractive than having someone come up to you stinking of booze, slurring a poorly thought-out chat up line, as a little bit of saliva drips from the corner of their mouth.

-Forget the advertising spiel, the only way you can get you more sex while on alcohol is to find someone who is equally as drunk as you.
+Forget the advertising spiel; the only way you can get more sex while on alcohol is to find someone who is equally as drunk as you.

 Sex and alcohol

-Does it really make you a sex symbol if you have to use a drug to get the opposite sex to sleep with you?
+Does it make you a sex symbol if you must use a drug to get the opposite sex to sleep with you?

-The more you think about what you are doing, the more ridiculous it appears.
+The more you think about your actions, the more ridiculous it appears.